 The new father is in freeze.
 Unable to make decisions.
 Unable to do the right thing.
 Unable to connect to his partner who is so completely touched out by constantly having a baby in arms that his only opportunity for connection and intimacy - sex - is out of the window.
 He feels lost.
 Alone.
 Afraid of where the relationship might go.

 It’s a frightening time.

 Trusting your partner that he will make mistakes but learn from them.
 That things will be rocky for a while as he figures things out in the house and patience and respect with how he’s spoken to will help to overcome these issues.
 Placing boundaries around your expectations.
 Clear communication.
 Listening to what he needs instead of reacting to him.
-All will help to empower him to be the father and partner he can be.
+All will help to empower him to be the father and/or partner he can be.